Visual Identity

 Our brains are wired to recognize color first, then shapes, followed by symbols, and lastly words.
 A good primer on why visual design is so important, eh?
 This makes color an effective tool to convey emotion and intensity.
 The most successful brands become synonymous with the single color or palettes they choose — think Coca-Cola’s red, Apple’s stark white, and Tiffany’s iconic robin’s-egg blue.
 When your brand is immediately associated with a color, customer recall becomes stronger.

 But whether learned or felt, color is subjective to the viewer.
 Remember the biggest debate of our lifetime: What color is this dress?
 White and gold?
 Blue and black?
 (LOL, the answer is “yes.”)
 If you say the color “red” to 20 people, there will be 20 different reds in people’s minds.
-There are many variations of red in the world but a limited vocabulary to express them.
+There are many variations of red in the world but a limited vocabulary to express them

 And what about accessibility of color?
 Color blindness is more common than you think.
 It’s estimated that there are 300 million color blind people in the world, and 95% of them are men.
 When considering color, you need to factor in the spectrum that many are unable to see, and if that group falls into your target audience.